Medical Education Track

 hcc40@georgetown.edu

-The Medical Education Research Scholar Track is a formal track within the School of Medicine curriculum for students interested in academic medicine and education scholarship.
+The Medical Education Track is a formal track within the School of Medicine curriculum for students interested in academic medicine and education scholarship.
 The track entails a comprehensive, longitudinal curriculum in medical education research that expands opportunities for students interested in medical education through a scholarly approach and is a compliment to the undergraduate medical curriculum at Georgetown University School of Medicine.

 Purpose

-The purpose of the Education Research Scholar Track is to expose students who are interested in academic medicine to the scholarship of teaching and learning in a medical/clinical environment.
+The purpose of the Education Track is to expose students who are interested in academic medicine to the scholarship of teaching and learning in a medical/clinical environment.
 Because a scholarly approach is an effective way to address challenges in education and improve pedagogy, by providing experience with research methods in an education environment, our hope is that the students will not only become informed consumers of the medical education research literature, but also become contributors through their own research in this exciting field.

 Rationale